 Kanler Cumbass

-Kanler Cumbass joined ESG in 2021 as an Analyst to support the firm’s postsecondary attainment portfolio and was promoted to Associate in 2022.
-In his role, Kanler advises institutional, state, national organization, and philanthropic leaders on the quality of non-degree credentials, non-credit and credit alignment, postsecondary attainment strategies, credit for prior learning, and financial aid policy.
+Kanler joined ESG in 2021 to support the firm’s postsecondary work.
+In his role, Kanler advises institutional, state, national organization, and philanthropic leaders on strategic planning, policy design, and network facilitation to bridge the gap between education and the workforce.

+His work is driven by a commitment to enhancing learners’ social and economic mobility with a specific focus on the quality of non-degree credentials and their intersection with traditional postsecondary degree programs.
 Kanler recently served as project manager for the Non-Credit and Credit Alignment Lab, a $1.1 million, two-year initiative engaging 20 community colleges and four community college systems to better align their workforce training and continuing education programs with credit-bearing credentials and degrees.
-His work is driven by a commitment to enhancing learners’ social and economic mobility.
-Additionally, Kanler has partnered with several states—including Kentucky, Montana, Hawaii, Missouri, and Michigan—to design and implement state-level strategies aimed at increasing postsecondary attainment rates.
+Additionally, he has led state-level attainment and non-degree strategy development across Kentucky, Montana, Hawaii, Missouri, Michigan, among several other states.

-Before joining ESG, Kanler gained valuable experience in the Office of Career Services and the Office of Student Financial Aid at the University of Georgia (UGA).
-During his time at UGA, he conducted research for the National Science Foundation on workforce development in STEM fields and studied consumer protection regulations in higher education.
+Prior to ESG, Kanler served in the Office of Career Services and the Office of Student Financial Aid at the University of Georgia (UGA).
+During his time at UGA, he conducted research for the National Science Foundation on workforce development in STEM and studied consumer protection regulations in higher education.

 Why are you in this work?